kylln20/WRO_FE_2023-24/README.md

 Based on said pixel data, we can identify objects based on their size and colour.
 From such information, our program will calculate the desired speed and turning angle which it will send through the HAT to the DC and servo motors respectively with pulse-width modulation (PWM) signals.

+The camera uses a 5 MP OV5647 Sensor, which is adequate to detect basic colours for our needs, but has its limitations in different lighting conditions and distinguishing between similar colours

 For the Canadian National WRO Future Engineers competition, the sensitivity of the camera to different lighting conditions made it difficult to have consistently running code that was unaffected by the environment and the direction the car was travelling.
 Improvements we considered were changing the camera settings, or attaching a lamp to the car so that we could ensure consistent lighting.
 However, a solution was instead found by processing the colours using a different system (detailed in the Software section).

+##### Improvements
-Although this system is sufficient for our needs, object detection can be further improved by using a higher-quality camera that can more easily distinguish between colors.
+Although this system is sufficient for our needs, object detection can be further improved by using a camera with a higher-quality sensor such as the [Raspberry Pi HQ Camera M12](https://www.pishop.ca/product/raspberry-pi-hq-camera-m12/), which performs better in different lighting and can easily distinguish between colours.
+An improvement to the camera would help maintain consistency in the programs to an even higher degree.

-#### Improvements
-Our switch is large and along with the fact that the wires connecting to the switch are too long, it ends up extending the length of our car by a couple of centimetres.
-Our design could be improved by using a smaller switch with a shorter length of wire, making the car more compact.

 &nbsp;